 Normally repellent and sun screen lose effectiveness when used together, but Sunsect supposedly has that sorted out.
 We always use insect repellent but are not so vigilant in our sunscreen use for that very reason, so we’re interested in giving this a go.

 The total purchase price of the items adds up to $38.50, making this a decent value as long as you find most everything that comes in a box useful.
-The contents of prior boxes are listed on Cairn’s site, so you can get a pretty good idea if it would be worthwhile for you.
 Plus, a box of goodies arriving at your doorstep every month is kinda fun.

 This is a fun service for a hiker or outdoorsy person that is into trying gear or who enjoys receiving a little surprise in the mail every month.
 It also could be a nice gift for the hiker in your life (especially for the impossible-to-get-for ones).